IQ-ai3/csc299-project/tasks4/README.md

-Notes & troubleshootingNotes & troubleshooting
+Notes & troubleshooting

-- Make sure `OPENAI_API_KEY` is set correctly; the script will print an error if it's missing.- Make sure `OPENAI_API_KEY` is set correctly; the script will print an error if it's missing.
+- Make sure `OPENAI_API_KEY` is set correctly; the script will print an error if it's missing.

-- The script sets a low temperature and token limit to encourage concise, repeatable outputs.- The script sets a low temperature and token limit to encourage concise, repeatable outputs.
+- The script sets a low temperature and token limit to encourage concise, repeatable outputs.

-- If you want to summarize your own tasks, modify the `tasks_to_summarize` list in `src/tasks4/__main__.py` or adapt the code to read from a file or stdin.- If you want to summarize your own tasks, modify the `tasks_to_summarize` list in `src/tasks4/__main__.py` or adapt the code to read from a file or stdin.
+- If you want to summarize your own tasks, modify the `tasks_to_summarize` list in `src/tasks4/__main__.py` or adapt the code to read from a file or stdin.

-LicenseLicense
+License

 - This repository does not include a license file by default.
-Add one if you plan to publish the project publicly.- This repository does not include a license file by default.
 Add one if you plan to publish the project publicly.

-Enjoy! ✨Enjoy! ✨
+Enjoy! ✨